vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 *** =key2: d6145d4a12

 *** =instructions2
-Modify your last query to count the number of trips started on days when the weather was not bad.
+Modify your last query to count the number of trips started on days when the weather was not bad, i.e. it wasn't raining, snowing, or foggy.

-**TODO: on the next page, we need to be able to add instructions to the MCQ tab.**

 *** =solution2
 ```{sql}